Dark-Gran/KarmaAppetite/README.md

 [RELEASE DOWNLOAD](https://github.com/Dark-Gran/KarmaAppetite/releases/tag/1.0)

+Use [WinRAR](https://www.google.com/search?q=winrar) or similar to extract .dlls from the archive.

-Installation: Uses [Partiality](https://github.com/PartialityModding/PartialityLauncher) for compatibility (however untested).
+Installation: Uses [Partiality](https://github.com/PartialityModding/PartialityLauncher) for compatibility.
+(**Unfortunately still not compatible with some/most other mods.** Will be fixed in the future.)

 [_(jump to source-code)_](#source-code)